mmbman/Katagiri/pdf/fukanzazengi-study-guide.md

 #pagebreak()
 ```

-# Chapter 22: Dying While Either Sitting or Standing
+# Chapter 23: Dying While Either Sitting or Standing

 ## Paragraph 9 Part 2

 > 嘗觀、超凡越聖、坐脱立亡、一任此力矣。

 > In surveying the past, we find that transcendence of both un-enlightenment and enlightenment, and dying while either sitting or standing, have all depended entirely on the strength [of zazen].
-[EB]
+(EB)

 > In surveying the past, we find that transcendence of both mundane and sacred, and dying while either sitting or standing, have all depended entirely on the power of zazen.
-[SZ]
+(SZ)

 ## Commentary